-- Maintain a neat, clean, appropriate appearance

-- o Uniform dress code will be adhered to everyday.

-- Refrain from wearing shorts, midriff tops, etc.; these are not appropriate at any time when in the building.

-- Demonstrate punctuality.

-- Notify a faculty 1 hour prior to scheduled arrival time regarding absences and as soon as possible regarding tardiness.

-- Seek permission and follow procedure to leave early in the case of emergencies, schedule all appointments during off time.

-- o Return from breaks and meal times at the specified time.
+- Maintain a neat, clean, appropriate appearance - Uniform dress code will be adhered to everyday. - Demonstrate punctuality. - Notify a faculty 1 hour prior to scheduled arrival time regarding absences and as soon as possible regarding tardiness. - Seek permission and follow procedure to leave early in the case of emergencies, schedule all appointments during off time. - Return from breaks and meal times at the specified time.

-- Respect the rights of others.

-- Respect culturally diverse beliefs.

-- o Be polite.

-- o Do not talk to neighbors thus preventing others from learning.

-- o Respect the property of others.

-- Be patient and considerate of others.

-- Pay attention.

-- Think before speaking to avoid misunderstanding.

-- o Do not talk while others are talking.

-- No bullying (grounds for dismissal from program).

-- Demonstrate good interpersonal relationships with peers and faculty.

-- o Exhibit a congenial and cooperative attitude with others.

-- Show respect for faculty and peers.

-- Accept others for themselves.

-- Contribute to a learning atmosphere.

-- Come to class prepared.

-- Come with electronic device to assist learning. - Wait for recognition before speaking. - Do not interrupt class. - o Assist classmates if able and time is appropriate. - o Contribute new or pertinent material on topic when appropriate. - Make good use of classroom/lab time. - o Use time wisely. - o Complete reading or assignments if no lecture or formal class is in progress. - Remain focused and professional when practicing procedures to maximize learning. - o Come prepared to correctly demonstrate skills for check-offs. - Take responsibility for own learning. - Be proactive in contacting faculty with concerns about progress and to attain help from faculty when needed. - Submit assignments on the specified date.
-In the event of an absence, submit assignment the first day of the return to class. - Come to class prepared by bringing pen, pencil, paper, books, and electronic device. - o Make up work missed during absence in a timely manner without prompting. - o Complete reading assignments prior to lecture and participate in class discussions. - o Be responsible for all assigned books and equipment. - Attempt to do the best possible. - o Try to achieve full potential. - $\circ$ $\,$ Make an effort to answer questions when called upon. - Active participation is encouraged, and contributes to professional skills grade. - Respect school and clinical facility property. - o Always leave the classroom, lab and conference areas neater than found. - o Do not deface property of others. - Be proud of your school and remember to be an ambassador to the public at all times.
+- Respect the rights of others. - o Respect culturally diverse beliefs. - o Be polite. - Do not talk to neighbors thus preventing others from learning. - Respect the property of others. - Be patient and considerate of others. - Pay attention. - o Think before speaking to avoid misunderstanding. - Do not talk while others are talking. - No bullying (grounds for dismissal from program). - Demonstrate good interpersonal relationships with peers and faculty. - Exhibit a congenial and cooperative attitude with others. - Show respect for faculty and peers. - o Accept others for themselves. - Contribute to a learning atmosphere. - o Come to class prepared. - Come with electronic device to assist learning. - Wait for recognition before speaking. - o Do not interrupt class. - Assist classmates if able and time is appropriate. - o Contribute new or pertinent material on topic when appropriate. - Make good use of classroom/lab time. - Use time wisely. - Complete reading or assignments if no lecture or formal class is in progress. - Remain focused and professional when practicing procedures to maximize learning. - o Come prepared to correctly demonstrate skills for check-offs. - Take responsibility for own learning. - o Be proactive in contacting faculty with concerns about progress and to attain help from faculty when needed. - Submit assignments on the specified date.
+In the event of an absence, submit assignment the first day of the return to class. - Come to class prepared by bringing pen, pencil, paper, books, and electronic device. - Make up work missed during absence in a timely manner without prompting. - Complete reading assignments prior to lecture and participate in class discussions. - o Be responsible for all assigned books and equipment. - Attempt to do the best possible. - o Try to achieve full potential. - Make an effort to answer questions when called upon. - o Active participation is encouraged, and contributes to professional skills grade. - Respect school and clinical facility property. - Always leave the classroom, lab and conference areas neater than found. - o Do not deface property of others. - o Be proud of your school and remember to be an ambassador to the public at all times.